Shattering Case Interview Myths with Data

 Focusing on speed hurts candidates

 Focusing on technique is more important than speed.
-As Felix was learning a better estimation technique, her speed initially was slower, yet as she adapted to the new technique, her speed steadily increased
+As Felix was learning a better estimation technique, her speed initially was slower, yet as she adapted to the new technique, her speed steadily increased.
+Ignore speed.
+Just focusing on understanding and you will automatically become faster at cases.

-Notes: All candidates were timed in the session.
+Notes: All candidates were timed in the sessions in every season.

-This is exhibit and others from the program like it, challenges a major myth about case interviews.
-We never focused on speed but notice how Felix’s speed improved as she focused with us on her technique.
+This exhibit and others from the program like it challenge a major myth about case interviews.
+We never focused on speed but notice how Felix’s speed improved as she focused on her technique.
 In other words, the only way to become faster at cases is to ignore the timing of cases and invest time in understanding the underlying mechanics of the case to find ways to make the technique more efficient.
 Trying to be faster with an inefficient technique, which is what most candidates do, does not help.

 Samantha: Since Samantha struggled to understand the concepts explained, it was difficult to help her fix her techniques.